openjdk/jdk/doc/building.md

 detected.

-However, there are a few `configure` variables, known as *control variables* that are supposed to be overriden on the command line.
+However, there are a few `configure` variables, known as *control variables* that are supposed to be overridden on the command line.
 These are variables that describe the location of tools needed by the build, like `MAKE` or `GREP`.
 If any such variable is specified, `configure` will use that value instead of trying to autodetect the tool.
 For instance, `bash configure